CSC207-UofT/course-project-sports-agents/phase2/progress_report.md

 The new file contains data for multiple years, and players can now be queried by year.
 [Pull Request](https://github.com/CSC207-UofT/course-project-sports-agents/pull/47)

-Jack has worked on refactoring the project's package structure.
-He broke up the too-large `commands` package, created the `sports` package, and gave each sport a subpackage within that package.
-This makes the project much easier to navigate and would make the addition of future sports much easier.
+Jack worked on fixing on how we packaged all of the sport-based classes and any similar issues.
+These changes let us have an easier time organizing and manipulating our code.
+He also went and worked on the written questions that needed to be completed.
 [Pull Request](https://github.com/CSC207-UofT/course-project-sports-agents/pull/50)